fsantanna/pingus/ceu/README.md

 Lexical scopes handle memory and dispatching automatically for static organisms and pools.
-However, the lifespan of a dynamic organism does not necessarily match the lifespan of its enclosing pool (Figure X).
+However, the lifespan of a dynamic organism does not necessarily match the lifespan of its corresponding pool (Figure X).
-When the execution block of dynamic organism terminates, characterizing its *natural termination*, the organism is automatically removed its pool.
+When the execution block of a dynamic organism terminates, which characterizes its *natural termination*, the organism is automatically removed its pool.
-Therefore, Again, no manual bookkeeping is required for .

-However, although the lifespan of a dynamic organism is restricted to the lifespan of its enclosing pool, .
-In other words, the lifespan of a dynamic organism is limited to its .
+Therefore, dynamic organisms don't require any extra bookkeeping related to containers.

-Considering the case of removing a pingu from the game, in Céu we just need to terminate its execution block according to the XXX conditions [[![X]][ceu-pingu-dead]]:
+In Céu, going back to the case of removing a pingu from the game, we just need to terminate its execution block according to the appropriate conditions [[![X]][ceu-pingu-dead]]:

 ```